A candidate coherent radio flash following a neutron star merger: Dedispersion analysis

-An image timeseries was generated for each DM trial which was then run through a convolutional source finder\cite{ruhe2022detecting}.
+An image timeseries was generated for each DM trial which was then run through a convolutional source finder \citep{ruhe2022detecting}.
 This source finder creates a detailed model of the noise in each image, which is necessary since the dedispersed images show noise structures that may not be accurately captured by traditional source finding methods.
 We give the source finder the pixel where the source is located and pick an additional 100 random pixels within a box of 500 by 500 (42 by 42 arcmin) pixels centered on the source location.
 The source finder then calculated the detection significance of each pixel at each timestep and each DM trial.
 As the transient source has a low S/N, we take the narrow DM step sizes and rebin them into blocks of three by taking the average of the three significance values.
-In Figure \ref{fig:dm_search} we show the detection significance at the location of the transient (left) and an exemplary background pixel (right) in the dedispersed images, for each time bin (x-axis) and a range of DM trials (y-axis).
-The grey dashed line shows the track along which we expect to see the dedispersed signal based upon the initial estimate of the peak time of the signal.
+In Figure \ref{fig:dm_search}a we show the detection significance at the location of the transient, the location of the artefact and an example background pixel in the dedispersed images, for each time bin (x-axis) and a range of DM trials (y-axis).
+The white dashed line shows the track along which we expect to see the dedispersed signal based upon the initial estimate of the peak time of the signal.
 As the peak time is an estimate, we consider all signals at $\pm5$ seconds.
-We also take vertical slices through the data, for $t_0$, $t_0 + 5$ sec and $t_0 - 5$ sec, and show these in the bottom plot.
-A 3.8$\sigma$ detection is visible for DM values of 740--800 pc cm$^{-3}$ with a mid point of 770 pc cm$^{-3}$, compared to a 2.7$\sigma$ detection in the image where no dedispersion is performed (DM = 0 pc cm$^{-3}$ at $t_0 - 5$ sec).
+We also take vertical slices through the data, for $t_0$, $t_0 + 5$ sec and $t_0 - 5$ sec, at the source location and the artefact location in Figures \ref{fig:dm_search}b and c respectively.
+At the source location a 3.8$\sigma$ detection is visible for DM values of 740--800 pc cm$^{-3}$ with a mid point of 770 pc cm$^{-3}$, compared to a 2.7$\sigma$ detection in the image where no dedispersion is performed (DM = 0 pc cm$^{-3}$ at $t_0 - 5$ sec).
 The range of DM values for the detection is likely caused by intra-channel smearing.

+We note that the dedispersed images are of a lower quality than the standard imaging technique, due to being composed of summed images rather than a single combined output from the imager, leading to the lower observed significance values.
+We also note that the source location is noisier than the background region, this is likely due to residual signal in the different bins being added together to create the dedispersed images.
+The background shows a more random uniform behavior with an average detection significance of 0$\sigma$.